nsokolnikov/pass-extension/README.md

 UI:

-Extension contains 4 text fields and 4 checkboxes.
-Checkboxes stand for the 4 default character sets plus the custom set and fields are: Master password(obscured), domain name, salt, and custom.
+Extension contains 5 text fields and 4 checkboxes.
+Checkboxes stand for the 4 default character sets plus the custom set and fields are: Master password(obscured), domain name, salt, length, and custom.

+Generation:

+The password is generated starting with the master password.
+The salt and password are concatenated and zero-padded to the desired length.
+Then, that hash is converted into base n, where n is the amount of unique characters to generate.
+All the required sets from the descriptor are concatenated into one array of length n.
+Each digit of the hash is looked up in the character table and put together to form the password.
+The result is trimmed to a user-specified length and outputted.